 Overview.
 The development of effective writing skills in the sciences has become increasingly more important given the critical roles that science plays in society.
-To help undergraduates at the University of Pittsburgh develop such highly valuable skills, the Creative Science Writing Summer Program is intended to foster undergraduate writing projects that are focused on communicating science in a compelling, accessible manner to non-scientists.
-This Program is available to undergraduates in the Departments of Chemistry, Biological Sciences, Physics & Astronomy, Neuroscience, History &
+To help undergraduates at the University of Pittsburgh develop such highly valuable skills, the Summer Workshop in Creative Science Writing is intended to foster undergraduate writing projects that are focused on communicating science in a compelling, accessible manner to non-scientists.
+This workshop is available to undergraduates in the Departments of Chemistry, Biological Sciences, Physics & Astronomy, Neuroscience, History &

-The Program.
-During an 11-week period from late May to late July, each participant will complete the following:
+The workshop - During an 11-week period from late May to late July, each participant will complete the following:

 - A description of the proposed writing project, outlining the research/science topics of interest, forms of writing, and motivation/significance of your writing project.